Walmart is huge. With over 11,000 stores in 27 countries and over 2,000,000 employees, it claims to be the largest retail network in the world.

 Black Fridays, while being a great sales tool, are a nightmare for the first-line staff.
 Hundreds of shoppers, dozens of various discounts and offers, long lines, claims, complaints, cash registers going on strike and so on.
 This is bad enough for experienced employees and leaves absolutely no space and time to train newcomers.

 By setting up a Black Friday scenario in VR, Walmart gets an unlimited time to train employees to handle such events.
-Any scene can be rerun for as many times as needed to help the trainees manage the “crisis” better.
+In virtual reality, any scene can be rerun for as many times as needed to help the trainees manage the “crisis” better.

 Besides, while in real life there is only one Black Friday per year, in virtual reality you can have as many of them as you need, even seven Black Fridays in one week.